ggandor/lightspeed.nvim/README.md

 A character before EOL can be targeted by pressing `<enter>` after it (indicated by `¬` in the highlighted match).

-#### A primer on the highlighting strategy

-Let's say you would like to jump to an `A` `B` pair, and you have entered `A`, the first character of the search pattern.

-At that moment, all `A` `?` matches will be highlighted, in different manners according to the next step needed to be taken to reach them.

-- The directly reachable ones among the `A` `?` matches will be highlighted as they are (with white/black for dark/light themes, respectively).
-For those, it is enough to finish the pattern, i.e., type `?`, to land on the target.

-- Otherwise, in the usual case, a label will appear right next to the second character.
-These labels can also be [shortcuts](#shortcuts), with a filled background (the inverse of a regular label), that allow for reaching the target right after the first input.

-- If a match is too close to the next one, the beacon should be "squeezed" into the original 2-column box of the match; that is, on top of an `A` `?` match, a `?` `label` pair will appear, where the first field shows the character masked by the label (it is shifted left by a column).
-In the most extreme case, the `?` field can even be overlapped by the label of another match, but only until the second input has not been entered - after that, all overlapped matches are guaranteed to become uncovered.

 ### 1-character search (f/t)